 Deuteration Network Members Involved: ESS, FZJ

-Project Description: This aim of this collaborative project is to synthesise stereo-defined, deuterium-labelled samples of poly(lactic acid) (Figure 1: stereochemistry omitted).
+Project Description: This aim of this collaborative project was to synthesise stereo-defined, deuterium-labelled samples of poly(lactic acid) (Figure 1: stereochemistry omitted).

 Figure 1.
 The structure of poly(lactic acid) (undefined stereochemistry).